What if Steve Jobs did for healthcare what he did for Apple?

-Behind this was vision, drive and money.
-Under Steve Jobs, Apple has invented new categories of stuff that just works as advertized.
-He simplified ideas and took existing ideas such as tablet computers which were bulky and simply, awkward and created the Ipad (word has it that the ipad was in the idea stage before the Iphone).
-The Ipod took the mp3 player to a new place where everything you needed in music existed in the Apple universe and it just worked.
+Behind this were vision, drive, and money.
+Under Steve Jobs, Apple has invented new categories of stuff that just work as advertised.
+He simplified ideas and took existing ideas such as tablet computers which were bulky and simply, awkward, and created the Ipad (word has it that the iPad was in the idea stage before the iPhone).
+The iPod took the mp3 player to a new place where everything you needed in music existed in the Apple universe and it just worked.
 Apple computers had a great interface and once you knew the operating system, the apps just worked and worked well, because of high scrutiny.
-The Iphone followed the same path through Itunes and applications (another idea that had been around for years but until the iphone, never took off), became part of our culture.
+The iPhone followed the same path through Itunes and applications (another idea that had been around for years but until the iPhone, never took off), and became part of our culture.

 What is wrong with healthcare and how would Steve Jobs fix it?